varubogu-organization/astro-notion-component/README.md

 - Embed Notion pages or blocks into a section of a page for more flexible design
 - Notion has headings 1 to 3 but lacks headings 4 and beyond, so by creating subpages, you can simulate headings 4 and beyond
 - Override the default features of astro-notion-blog
+- You can use features not available in the original version (comment function will be added)
 - Since the task of incorporating pull requests from the original repository is done within this repository, there is no worry about conflicts
 - Easy to use by just installing via npm, allowing it to be integrated into existing Astro projects